XuZhaodong/SNN/README.md

 # Subspace method based on neural networks (SNN)

 Codes associated with the manuscript titled "Subspace method based on neural networks for solving the partial differential equation" authored by Zhaodong Xu and Zhiqiang Sheng.
 This repository provides a **modular and user-friendly** implementation, developed with **PyTorch 2.0.0**, and designed for ease of use and modification.
-We've structured the code with clearly defined modules and exposed **well-documented parameters**, allowing users to easily adjust settings and extend functionality.
 In this version, we provide an example for solving the one-dimensional Helmholtz equation; more examples will be provided in future versions.

 ---